mlim15/sld-snp/README.md

 * I am still planning on trying to implement a "quiet" mode at some point to disables most/all messages from the mod, for players that don't like messages being spammed at the top left corner.
 This doesn't bother me unless it's excessive, but I can understand it's immersion breaking.
 * Adding randomized messages instead of the same message every time might also be nice.
-* Replacing the alias used to spawn items in Enthir's inventory with something scriptable/configurable

 Known Problems
 ----------